zandrro/river-next-nix-module/README.md

 Rather than wait for the release, I wanted to build it locally now, to try out the changes.
 Plus, given how the compositor works, a dozen or so of window managers would need to be packaged to actually run something in `river-next`.
 This repository does exactly that: it builds the new River package, along with all supported window managers (see below) and a NixOS module.

+I plan to update packages roughly once a week, ideally on Mondays.
+Package names (aside from River) will reflect this if they receive changes.
+Later I plan to adjust this to update based on their actual commit histories.
+**Last package update: 16-03-2026.**

 ## Contents
 This repo has/will contain the following:
 - [x] River 0.5.0 (from main branch)